Your feet and ankles are home to about a fourth of all of your bones as well as numerous muscles, tendons, and nerves.

 Degenerative conditions such as arthritis can also lead to pain and dysfunction in the feet and ankles.

 You may be at a higher risk of a foot or ankle injury if you have a history of such injuries, are over 50, or are on your feet frequently.
 Athletes are at a particularly high risk of ankle and foot injuries, especially if they fail to warm up adequately.

 Caring for your Feet and Ankles

-Using good form during workouts, warming up properly before exercise or athletic events, and wearing supportive shoes can all help reduce your risk of feet and ankle injuries.
+Using good form during workouts, warming up properly before exercise or athletic events, and wearing supportive shoes can all help reduce your risk of foot and ankle injuries.
 Unfortunately, not all injuries are preventable.
 When you do suffer an injury or have unexplained pain, you need an evaluation.

 Mid Atlantic Orthopedic Associates can evaluate your symptoms and recommend a specific treatment program that will help you get back on your feet as soon as possible.
-At-home care, rest, physical therapy and surgery can all be used to restore your foot and ankle health.
+At-home care, rest, physical therapy, and surgery can all be used to restore your foot and ankle health.
 Contact us today to schedule an appointment with a member of our team.